cowlingj/an-introduction-to-programming-with-python/lessons/Lesson06.md

 if there_are_puppies or (there_is_code and there_is_coffee):
   print("i am happy")
 ```
-> did you notice in the example we needed to use brackets thats because we want
+> did you notice in the example we needed to use brackets that's because we want
 > the **and** part to be done (or evaluated) first. **and** and **or** have the
-> same **operator presidense** so there is no prefrence to which one gets
+> same **operator precedence** so there is no preference to which one gets
 > evaluated first, when this is the case, statements are evaluate left to right.
-> brackets "()" have a much higher operator presidense so a statement in
+> brackets "()" have a much higher operator precedence so a statement in
 > brackets is always executed first.

 ## Multiple Conditions